Internal Medicine Residency Curriculum Overview

 - 1 block on Hem/Onc (Hem/Onc A or Leukemia)

-- 1 block HO-3 Consult-Procedures-Complex Care (HO-3 CPCC) – Internal Medicine consultation to ED and non-Internal Medicine services, outpatient preoperative consultation, procedures/ultrasound, and quality improvement for care of complex patients
+- 1 block HO-3 Academic Internal Medicine – Internal Medicine consultation to ED and non-Internal Medicine services, daytime admissions to teaching teams to protect rounding, procedures/ultrasound and quality improvement for care of complex patients1 block of VA Outpatient Clinic (HO-3)

 - 1 block of Acute Care Ambulatory Rotations: Downtown Health Plaza (DHP; HO-3 only); Outpatient Department (OPD; HO-2 and HO-3)